andrevidela/Research-report/Thesis/index.md

 RigCount = ZeroOneOmega
 ```

-This might not seem like much but it allows us to be completely removed from the specific implementation of our semiring.
+This might not seem like much, but it allows us to be completely removed from the specific implementation of our semiring.
 Indeed, we can now replace out `ZeroOneOmega` semiring by `InfNat` and get the _precise usage_ semantics we were looking for.

 The diff reveals some very interesting insight about how linearity and its semantics interact with language feature such as pattern matching.
 Take this example :